Notes on the Geography of China: Kashgar Oasis

 The locally famous cemetery is at Yopurghur, 50 miles northeast of Kashgar, but here's an ordinary one.

-Transport both by motor cycle and donkey cart.
+Transport both by motor tricycle and donkey cart.

 Open fields.
 Forget fencing.
 The air quality is poor, but naturally so, from desert dust.

 A birch crop.

 Greenhouses; the north side is solid; the tapered south side is open but with roll-up covers.

 Here the heavy covers are rolled up, though plastic sheeting is still in place against spring chills.